KevinZhoutianyi/fone-pretrain/PIPELINE_GUIDE.md

 # FoNE Refined Pipeline Guide

-This guide provides a complete walkthrough for running the refined FoNE experiments comparing 0.5B and 1.5B models on mathematical reasoning tasks.
+This guide provides a walkthrough for FoNE pretraining (0.5B and 1.5B) and evaluation via perplexity and text generation.

 ## 🎯 Experiment Overview

-The pipeline consists of 4 main experiments:
+The pipeline consists of two stages:

-1. **Pretrain 0.5B** → SFT on GSM8K → Evaluate
+1. **Pretrain** (0.5B or 1.5B)
-2. **Pretrain 1.5B** → SFT on GSM8K → Evaluate
+2. **Evaluate** (perplexity + text generation)

-Each experiment can be run in two modes:
+Each stage can be run in two modes:
 - **Interactive (2-GPU)**: For development and debugging
 - **SLURM (4-GPU)**: For production runs